 More?

-No help so far, Okay lets talk a scenario that could be any of us.
+No help so far, okay, let's talk about a scenario that could be any of us.

-What a great vacation, hot dogs over a campfire onshore, some wine or beer, a really restful nights sleep, rich coffee in the morning, and then when you try to raise the anchor your hooked to the biggest rock in the world. after hours of pulling from all directions you finally give up and cut the line, ouch, 250 bucks worth of anchor and rode, gone.
-Oh well, your not going to let a lost anchor spoil a perfect vacation and off you go to the next idyllic spot in the San Juan's.
+What a great vacation, hot dogs over a campfire onshore, some wine or beer, a really restful night's sleep, rich coffee in the morning, and then when you try to raise the anchor, your hooked to the biggest rock in the world.
+After hours of pulling from all directions, you finally give up and cut the line, ouch, 250 bucks worth of anchor and rode, gone.
+Oh well, you're not going to let a lost anchor spoil a perfect vacation and off you go to the next idyllic spot in the San Juan's.

 Now it really hits home, the dock is full, no one offers to or wants to raft your boat.
-So you think, that's okay, I'll just go ashore in the dinghy find an anchor shaped rock, bring it back to the mother ship, and tie it to whats left of the cut rode.
-Except the rode is too short, and you need to stay on board to keep circling in the boat because no one in your crew (wife and children) is qualified to run the boat while your rock hunting.
+So you think, that's okay, I'll just go ashore in the dinghy, find an anchor-shaped rock, bring it back to the mother ship, and tie it to what's left of the cut rode.
+Except the rode is too short, and you need to stay on board to keep circling in the boat because no one in your crew (wife and children) is qualified to run the boat while you're rock hunting.
 So your current ex-spouse rows to shore, and .... see where this is going?

 What should happen is you break out a spare anchor and rode that's stored and ready to deploy once you tie off the bitter end.
 Your admiring first spouse and children think you're a hero.

 OK, dinghy scenario.
-Your youngest children that have just mastered rowing are off somewhere nearby while you snooze or read a book.
-Little do you know but they just lost both oars and the wind is quickly
+Your youngest children who have just mastered rowing are off somewhere nearby while you snooze or read a book.
+Little do you know, but they just lost both oars, and the wind is quickly

 Click below to read more